Sienci-Labs/Resources/lmmk2/handbook/ytsb-lmk2-wasteboard.md

 When surfacing, you'll generally want to buy a purpose-made surfacing bit.
 These are made for light passes but are usually larger in diameter so they can cover a large area quickly and leave a good surface finish.
 Larger bits can also reach further outside the cutting area of the machine.

-We tend to use the <a href="https://sienci.com/product/22mm-surfacing-bit/">22mm surfacing bit</a> we sell on our store.
+We tend to use the <a href="https://sienci.com/product/22mm-surfacing-bit/" target="_blank" rel="noopener">22mm surfacing bit</a> we sell on our store.
 If you don't have one of these available it's still possible to flatten your wasteboard with something as small as a 1/4" but it's going to take much longer to process your whole cutting area.

 ### Making the G-code